un1xr00t/weathernotifier/README.md

 ## Prerequisites

 - Python 3.x
-- Pushover app installed on your phonae (iOS or Android)
+- Pushover app installed on your phone (iOS or Android)
 - GitHub account (optional, for version control and hosting)

 ## Setup Guide